Battleme: Sons of Anarchy (2010-2015)

-Several Battleme songs appeared in Sons of Anarchy season 3, including a cover version of Neil Young's "Hey Hey, My My," which has received over 50 million YouTube views and an assortment of remixes by the likes of Stefan Biniak and others.
+Several Battleme songs appeared in Sons of Anarchy season 3, including a cover version of Neil Young's "Hey Hey, My My," which has received over 60 million YouTube views and an assortment of remixes by the likes of Stefan Biniak and others.
 Battleme's collaboration with Bob Thiele (Sons of Anarchy, The Forest Rangers) on songs "Time" and "Lights" was released on November 19, 2012, on the Sons of Anarchy Volume II soundtrack via Columbia Records.
 On December 6, 2012, Esquire picked the Battleme / Thiele collaboration "Lights" as one of the 10 Best Songs of the Week, stating, "Because if the Flaming Lips had written an original song for their Dark Side of the Moon live shows, this is what it might've sounded like.".
-Drenik began appearing with The Forest Rangers on multiple original cuts for the show.
+Drenik began appearing with The Forest Rangers as Battleme on multiple original songs for the show.
 He remained working with them through 7 seasons of the series.